fluent/fluentd-docs-gitbook/deployment/signals.md

 Fluentd will try to flush the current buffer (both memory and file) immediately, and keep flushing at `flush_interval`.

+### SIGUSR2

+Reloads the configuration file by gracefully re-constructing data pipeline.
+Fluentd will try to flush the entire memory buffer at once, but will not retry if the flush fails.
+Fluentd will not flush the file buffer; the logs are persisted on the disk by default.

+This signal has been supported since v1.9.0.

 ### SIGHUP